John Wycliffe: Politics

+De civili dominio

-He entered the politics of the day with his great work De civili dominio ("On Civil Dominion"), which drew arguments from the works of Richard FitzRalph's.
+Wycliffe entered the politics of the day with his great work De civili dominio ("On Civil Dominion"), which drew arguments from the works of Richard FitzRalph.
 This called for the royal divestment of all church property.
-His ideas on lordship and church wealth caused his first official condemnation in 1377 by Pope Gregory XI, who censured 19 articles.
-Wycliffe argued that the Church had fallen into sin and that it ought therefore to give up all its property and that the clergy should live in complete poverty.
-The tendency of the high offices of state to be held by clerics was resented by many of the nobles, such as the backroom power broker John of Gaunt, who would have had his own reasons for opposing the wealth and power of the clergy, since it challenged the foundation of his power.
+Wycliffe argued that the Church had fallen into sin and that it ought therefore to give up all its property, and that the clergy must live in poverty.
+The tendency of the high offices of state to be held by clerics was resented by powerful nobles such as John of Gaunt whose power was challenged by the wealth and power of the clergy while also believing that church wealth could fund the government's military needs.

-Conflict with the Church
+Conflicts with Church, State and University

-Wycliffe was summoned before William Courtenay, Bishop of London, on 19 February 1377.
+In 1377, Wycliffe's ideas on lordship and church wealth caused his first official condemnation by Pope Gregory XI, who censured 19 articles of De civili dominio.
+He was summoned before William Courtenay, Bishop of London, to a convocation on 19 February 1377 at St Paul's Cathedral.
 The exact charges are not known, as the matter did not get as far as a definite examination.
 Lechler suggests that Wycliffe was targeted by John of Gaunt's opponents among the nobles and church hierarchy.
-Gaunt, the Earl Marshal Henry Percy, and a number of other supporters accompanied Wycliffe.
-A crowd gathered at the church, and at the entrance, party animosities began to show, especially in an angry exchange between the bishop and Wycliffe's protectors.
+Gaunt, the Earl Marshal Henry Percy, and a number of other armed supporters accompanied Wycliffe.
+A hostile crowd gathered at the church, and at the entrance, party animosities began to show, and there was an angry exchange between the Bishop of London and John of Gaunt about whether Wycliffe could sit.

 Gaunt declared that he would humble the pride of the English clergy and their partisans, hinting at the intent to secularise the possessions of the Church.
 The assembly broke up and Gaunt and his partisans departed with their protégé.
+Anti-Gaunt riots followed the next day in London.
 Most of the English clergy were irritated by this encounter, and attacks upon Wycliffe began.

-The second and third books of his work dealing with civil government carry a sharp polemic.
-On 22 May 1377 Pope Gregory XI sent five copies of a bull against Wycliffe, dispatching one to the Archbishop of Canterbury, and the others to the Bishop of London, King Edward III, the Chancellor, and the university; among the enclosures were 18 theses of his, which were denounced as erroneous and dangerous to Church and State.
+Wycliffe's second and third books dealing with civil government carry a sharp polemic.

+On 22 May 1377, Pope Gregory XI sent five copies of a bull against Wycliffe, dispatching one to the Archbishop of Canterbury, and the others to the Bishop of London, King Edward III, the Chancellor, and the university.
+Among the enclosures were 18 theses of his, which were denounced as erroneous and dangerous to Church and State: all were drawn from De Civili dominio.

 Stephen Lahey suggests that Gregory's action against Wycliffe was an attempt to put pressure on King Edward to make peace with France.
 Edward III died on 21 June 1377, and the bull against Wycliffe did not reach England before December.
 Wycliffe was asked to give the king's council his opinion on whether it was lawful to withhold traditional payments to Rome, and he responded that it was.